 Digital transformation (DX), or the move to digital business models, is a long-term trend that is accelerating in recent years within the architecture, engineering, and construction industries.
 Digital technologies are revolutionizing every aspect of business - building design, integrated project delivery (IPD), enriched customer experiences, and how employees communicate and work.

 According to Forrester, 55% of organizations are currently undergoing digital transformation while 20% have completed their digital transformation in the past 12 months.
 Additionally, 65% of decision makers believe that digital technology enhancements are the driving force behind their business strategy.

-Transformation is a big undertaking; investing in IT infrastructure, networking solutions, collaboration applications and more besides.
-Although these are critical for any transformation initiative, employee end-user computing devices are equally important.
-Organizations that ignore computing devices as core to their strategy are taking a big risk, jeopardizing 90% of their investment by not paying heed to the all-important 10% - a smaller but important piece.*
+DX is a big undertaking, requiring investments in IT infrastructure, networking solutions, collaboration applications and more besides.
+Although these are absolutely critical for any DX initiative, employee end-user computing devices are equally important.
+Organizations that ignore end-user computing devices are taking a big risk, jeopardizing 90% of their investment by not paying heed to the all-important 10%—a smaller but important piece.*

 Digital Transformation and Computing Devices

 Ensuring employees have the right tools with the right features to deliver effectively on your business objectives, will be crucial to success.
 Consider three key objectives for endpoint devices in your overall strategy: